Coldmooon/parallel.datacollector/README.md

 The camera_id starts from 0.
 If camera_id is not given, the program will use all the cameras.
 ```

-This command will collect three modalities (RGB, Depth, and IR) simutaneously.
+This command will collect four modalities (RGB, Depth, IR, and Temperature) simutaneously.

 #### Label Configuration
 The program can save a frame with a specific `label` for classification tasks.
 The `config.txt` file defines all the labels.
 Simply add your label information to each line of `config.txt`.